 1. ‘Just Do It’ by Nike

 You may find the surprising that when Nike was created, it did not have the same impact or audience as it does today.
 Even the Swoosh logo was not that popular in the earlier days.
 In fact, the logo design that you see today was quiet different with the Nike wordmark clashing against.
 During the early 1980s, the company realized that their existing logo design needed to change a bit.

 This was when the brand introduced its iconic tagline, ‘Just Do It’ and a brand symbol which had it’s swoosh right below the name.
 The brand design campaign exploded and made the company into a household name.
 Its memorable slogan is instantly recognized anywhere and is considered a motivational motto.

-Lesson We Can Learn: The brand design campaign has inspired a lot of marketing studies and analysis.
+Lesson We Can Learn: The brand design campaign has inspired a lot of marketing studies and analyses in fashion branding.
 One of the main lessons to be learnt from it is that you can rarely go wrong with a simplistic yet meaningful logo design.
 Sometimes, a common mistake in logo design that brands can make is to incorporate a lot of design elements such as shapes, icons and text.

 This can overwhelm the viewer and take their attention away from the important message.
 Other than that, we can also learn that a creative slogan or tagline has a huge role to play in making a brand recognizable.